 I start my morning on that district’s western edge at Welcome Diner.
 It occupies a 1964 building that perfectly encapsulates Googie architecture, a California-born style that’s associated with the whiz-bang Atomic Age.
 I order a fried green tomato sandwich and because I don’t want to disrespect the diner setting, a mini chocolate pecan pie.

+After breakfast, I drive over to the Mercado San Agustín.
+I pick up a few cochitos (gingerbread pigs) at La Estrella Bakery to eat on the flight home.
 I continue two blocks to MSA Annex, where the Mercado spills over into a plaza of artfully rusted shipping containers that house boutiques, a café, a bottle shop, and even a pyrotechnics theater.

 At a gift shop called Why I Love Where I Live.
 I meet Kristin Tovar, who started the store as a thought experiment.